elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Fixed

+- Opensearch unable to parse `"source":{}` when gatekeeper starts up.
+The log including `"source":{}` from gatekeeper is excluded for now.

 ### Added
 - Added Prometheus alerts for the 'backup status' and 'daily checks' dashboards.
 Also, 's3BucketPercentLimit' and 's3BucketSizeQuotaGB' parameters to set what limits the s3 rule including will alert off.
 - RBAC for admin user so that they now can list pods cluster wide and run the `kubectl top`.